 - La Fortuna is the main tourism hub close to the towering Arenal Volcano, surrounded by rainforest and nature with plenty of outdoor adventure for every traveler.

-- Puerto Viejo is an incredible beach town on the Caribbean coast.
-It has a low key vibe and beautiful beaches with abundant wildlife.
+- Puerto Viejo is an incredible beach town on the South Caribbean coast.
+It has a low key vibe, fun night life, beautiful beaches and abundant wildlife.

-- Monteverde has excellent hiking in the cloud forests.
-Home to the most adrenaline ziplining tours.
+- Monteverde has great hiking in the cloud forests.
+This small mountain town is home to the most adrenaline ziplining tours and excellent birdwatching.

 Main Option: Public Buses and Interconnections